AshWanders2/I-have-your-Repo-/README.md

 🔖 For Clarity:
 All references to “Asshat” throughout this repository refer to the unnamed primary threat actor formerly identified by a now-redacted legal name.

+The name has been replaced out of respect for platform policy, legal safety, and poetic justice.

 🔒 Intellectual Property Notice